isomerpages/moe-sst/_cocurriculum/National Education.md

 ---
 ![](/images/SD-NE.jpeg)

-National Education (NE) was launched in 1997 with the intent to instil national identity and the spirit of togetherness in our young.
+National Education (NE) was launched in 1997 with the intent to instill national identity and the spirit of togetherness in our young.

 As a significant aspect of Character and Citizenship Education (CCE), NE comprises a wide range of school efforts that aims to: